shubhamsingh7575/Airbnb-Project/README.md

 ## 🚀 Features

-- User authentication (login/signup)
+- 🧳 Explore listings by category (Beach, Mountain, Cabin, etc.)
-- Property listings with images and details
+- 📍 Location-based search with Mapbox integration
-- Search and filter properties
+- 🏡 Add and manage your own property listings
-- Booking and reservation system
+- 🔐 Authentication with Passport.js
-- Responsive UI design for mobile and desktop
+- ☁️ Cloudinary for image uploads
-- Admin or host dashboard (optional based on your implementation)
+- 📱 Responsive design for all devices

 ---